|

 Tommaso degli Obizzi

 Tommaso, driven by his regret, built her a cenotaph inside the Catajo Park and coined a new coin in her honour.
-He didn’t get married again and had no children, with him the Obizzi dynasty was extinguished.

 |